jblotus/explosivewebsprogramming/app/backup/2011-06-21-protect-your-career-with-these-5-web-development-technologies.md

   - responsive web design
   - scala
 ---
 In 2009, rock star devs used to pimp jQuery and most web Ninjas were highly skilled at Rails.
 Then [rails became a ghetto][1] and [jQuery became a fat wife][2].
 But in the year  2015, things have changed.
 [Javascript has been crowned the new emperor of the interwebz after a long exile][3].
-[PHP 6 finally came out][4], and a collective wave of &#8220;meh..&#8221; washed over the community.
+[PHP 6 finally came out][4], and a collective wave of "meh..&#8221; washed over the community.
 [NoSQL finally became a contender][5] and [Git made SVN embarrassing to put on a *résumé*][6].
 2015 also marks the year that the mobile web started to merge with the regular web, and creating a separate mobile site was considered a high crime against accessibility. **You must protect yourself with preparation.**

 Here are the top five areas that I think will become job requirements by 2015 for many programmers and web developers.

 <!--more-->

-## **1. Git or any &#8220;Distributed Version Control System&#8221;**
+## **1. Git or any "Distributed Version Control System&#8221;**

 Obviously you have [heard of Git][7] by now if you are using open source software in a professional capacity.
 Many managers are asking themselves why they should bother [switching from SVN to Git?][8]
 What are the benefits?